fauna-labs/fql-da-kb/general.md

-### Company Leadership

-Eric Berg is the CEO of Fauna.
-Matt Freels is the co-founder and Chief Architect.
-Hassen Karaa is the VP of Product.
-Tyson Trautmann is the VP of Engineering.
-John Novak is the VP of Marketing.
-Patrick Brady is the Head of Sales.
-The company has offices in San Mateo, CA and Seattle, WA.

 ### FQL versus FSL

 The Fauna Query Language (FQL) is a general purpose Data Query Language (DQL) and Data Manipulation Language (DML) that is used to query and manipulate data.
 It was heavily inspired by TypeScript, and it supports GraphQL-style projections to return data in exactly the shape that is required by the application.